rpm-software-management/rpm/docs/man/rpm2archive.8.md

 DESCRIPTION
 ===========

-**rpm2archive** converts the .rpm files specified as arguments to tar files.
-By default they are gzip compressed and saved with postfix
+**rpm2archive** converts the .rpm files specified as arguments to tar archives on standard out.

-\".tgz\".
+If a \'-\' argument is given, an rpm stream is read from standard in.

-If \'-\' is given as argument, an rpm stream is read from standard in and written to standard out.
+If standard out is connected to a terminal, the output is written to tar files with a \".tgz\" suffix, gzip compressed by default.

 In opposite to **rpm2cpio** **rpm2archive** also works with RPM packages containing files greater than 4GB which are not supported by cpio.